Skip to content

 Building Board Credibility

 The successor's authority with the board is earned, not inherited.
-Three accelerators: arriving with external experience that demonstrates independent competence, delivering measurable results during co-lead, and engaging with the board as a strategic thinker rather than an operational manager.
+Two accelerators drive this: arriving with external experience that demonstrates independent competence, and delivering measurable results during co-lead while engaging with the board as a strategic thinker rather than an operational manager.

 The 24-Month Timeline